Vote for the Bill Knight Automotive high school football player of the week for Week 3

 People are also reading…

-Senior WR/DB had eight catches for 286 yards and three TDs plus a 2-point conversion and one interception on defense in a 44-36 victory at Verdigris.
+Senior WR/DB had eight catches for 286 yards and three TDs plus a 2-point conversion and eight tackles with one interception on defense in a 44-36 victory at Verdigris.

 Hudson Henslick, Collinsville